 Hi all.
 You probably already figured me out by now, given one of my earliest werewolf facts, but yeah, I am a vore person, and I want to talk to you about what vore is and why you probably have the entirely wrong idea about it.
 I don’t talk about vore because I don’t want to drive anyone away, but I feel like most people don’t really get what I mean when I say vore, and I want to try to do at least a little something about that.

 So if you don’t know what vore is – whether you have already decided or not that you don’t like it/think it’s gross – I invite you to take a look at this post.
 Don’t worry, I won’t have any images of any kind!
 I promise it’s safe.

-So if you think vore is disgusting, is cannibalism, involves death, is sexual, is only for furries, or any of the other preconceived notions, or even if you are just curious about what the heck this “vore” thing is (I assure you that you probably have the wrong idea), this post is for you.
+So if you think vore is disgusting, is cannibalism, involves death, is only for furries, or any of the other preconceived notions, or even if you are just curious about what the heck this “vore” thing is (I assure you that you probably have the wrong idea), this post is for you.

 I wrote this post for vore day, but I chickened out posting it, because genuinely enjoying vore on the internet is a very depressing, anxious, and even dehumanizing experience.
 So hopefully this will go okay.

 Let’s get to it!

 I mostly am using this to define to people what kind of vore I personally like and what I personally think vore is.
 I will not go into gratuitous detail about the many sundry kinds of vore out there (and probably scare you away, and with good reason), just what I personally like/enjoy and a few other things so you don’t get mixed up.